nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 This RFC defines a protocol for Service Discovery using Verifiable Presentations using a client-server model.
-The advantage of using Verifiable Presentations is that the client needs little trust in the server: clients can verify the authenticity and integrity of the Verifiable Presentation and Verifiable Credential.
+The advantage of using Verifiable Presentations is that the client needs little trust in the server: clients can verify the authenticity and integrity of the Verifiable Presentations and Verifiable Credentials.

 ## 2. Terminology